gastonstat/packyourcode/packyourcode.knit.md

 flips1000 <- sample(coin, size = 1000, replace = TRUE)
 ```

-As you can tell, even a single toss implies using the command `sample(coin, size = 1, replace = TRUE)` which is a bit long and requires some typing.
+As you can tell, even a single toss requires using the command `sample(coin, size = 1, replace = TRUE)` which is a bit long and requires some typing.
 Also, notice that we are repeating the call of `sample()` several times.
 This is the classic indication that we should instead write a function to encapsulate our code and reduce repetition.

 ## A `toss()` function